mbarosendal/Todoki/README.md

 This project helped me practice and gain experience in:

 - Building a full-stack Blazor WASM + ASP.NET Core application
-- Implementing secure JWT authentication with refresh tokens
 - Designing and maintaining a clean architecture
 - Deploying and maintaining a small hosted web app
+- Implementing secure JWT authentication with refresh tokens
+- Managing both guests without accounts and logged-in users

 ---